Mycobank Taxonomy: Fungi, Dikarya, Basidiomycota, Agaricomycotina, Agaricomycetes, Agaricales, Pluteaceae, Pluteus

 Next, I checked out more modern material to get a sense of the phylogeny of Pluteus and whether P. aurantiorugosus is closely related to more commonly eaten species.
 P. aurantiorugosus belongs in sect.
 Celluloderma (Justo et al., 2011), which contains a number of seemingly rare species, including species listed on the IUCN Red List, but all of unknown edibility.
 No help there.

 Finally, I found one published source that mentioned edibility.
 Boa (2004) lists P. aurantiorugosus as a species consumed for food in Mexico, but cites www.semarnat.gob.mx as the source of this information.
-Unfortunately, this citation is completely useless for determining the veracity of their claim.
-The last source I can mention is an anecdote on the website Abney Fungi in which the author reports "One man in Abney tried it for possible psychedelic properties because its colour looked as if it might be interesting.
+Unfortunately, this citation is useless for determining the veracity of their claim.
+The last source I can mention is an anecdote on the website Abney Fungi in which the author reports, "One man in Abney tried it for possible psychedelic properties because its colour looked as if it might be interesting.
 It wasn’t.
 He was unwell for a week after very few sample caps were eaten."
 Besides being a terrible idea to eat mushrooms because their colors are interesting, blue bruising - not red caps - is suggestive of the presence of psilocybin.
-Furthermore, P. salicinus is the only member of the genus with magic traits and there is no reason to believe that other species in the genus are psychoactive.
+Furthermore, P. salicinus is the only member of the genus known to have magic traits.
 But yes, there is indeed a Pluteus species that is psychedelic and it is found scattered across eastern United States.
 Moving on...

 Anyway, this experience affirmed a few important things for me.
 For one, just because there are edible species in a genus does not mean that other members of that genus are edible.
 Amanita, Agaricus, Cortinarius, Entoloma, and probably most other genera with some edible species also contain species that are poisonous, even deadly.
 It's something obvious that nevertheless must be restated and reminded again and again.
 Why else would mykoweb.com list P. romellii, sister species to P. aurantiorugosus, as "probably edible" if not for the unsubstantiated belief that edibility can be inferred across a genus?
 Ignorance is not evidence to reject the null hypothesis of not edible.
 While the consequences of recklessly testing this belief might be less severe for genera that are not known to contain deadly mycotoxins, it might still lead to bad outcomes.
 Be cautious!